dchakarov/dchakarov.github.io/_posts/2025-12-08-maze-adventures.md

 ## Finding the Fun

 I was three months in.
 The codebase was sprawling with features nobody cared about (algorithm selectors, learning tabs, map editors).
-I had to make a choice: release a tech demo that no one would play, or kill my darlings.
+I had a choice to make: release a tech demo that no one would play, or strip back the nerdy features and make the game fun.

-I killed them all.
+I chose the latter.

 I stripped out the algorithm selector.
 I hid the educational content.
 I removed the Draw screen.